nodebox/nodebox-opengl/nodebox/README.txt

 VERSION
 =======

-1.5
+1.6

 LICENSE
 =======

-GNU General Public License, see LICENSE.txt for further details.
+BSD, see LICENSE.txt for further details.

 REQUIREMENTS
 ============